TheJacksonLaboratory/gtfmerge/README.md

                     [--output_prefix OUTPUT_PREFIX]
                     gtf_list_file

-Merges redundant transcripts from GTF2.2 formatted files.
-Merges primary_gtf with secondary_gtf, resulting in a non-redundant union gtf.
-Omitting secondary_gtf results in non-redundant set from primary_gtf.
+Merges redundant transcripts from GTF2.2 formatted files, resulting in a non-redundant union gtf.

 positional arguments:
   gtf_list_file         File with list of GTF2.2 files (one path per line) to be merged